-Tartu’s khrushchyovkas (panel buildings built in the 1950s) have long outlived their purpose and become the source of high energy consumption in the housing sector.
+Tartu’s khrushchyovkas (panel buildings built in the 1950s) have long outlived their purpose and become a source of high energy consumption in the housing sector.
 Renovating the structure of obsolete apartments is often costly, however, and does not fundamentally improve residents’ living conditions.
-To provide residents with modern and energy-efficient dwellings, Tartu needs to embark on an initiative that integrates technologies with retrofitting.
+To provide dwellers with modern and energy-efficient dwellings, Tartu needs an initiative that combines technology with retrofitting.

-In 2019, Tartu began to transform the khrushchyovkas into smart apartments, equipping them with systems that will allow residents to reduce energy use.
+To this end, in 2019, Tartu began to transform the khrushchyovkas into smart apartments, equipping them with systems that would allow residents to reduce their energy use.
 It first retrofitted the buildings’ structure, then introduced a smart home system of sensors and meters to monitor their energy efficiency.
-The data is shared between different stakeholders to improve energy use.
+The data are shared between different stakeholders to improve energy use.

 The city’s smart building initiative is still a small-scale project and tangible results remain to be seen.
 In the long run, it aims to reduce energy consumption in the pilot buildings to almost zero, achieving an A energy-efficiency rating.

-Tartu’s smart building project is made up of two stages: (1) retrofitting and (2) the adoption of the smart home system.
-The project is overseen by the Tartu Regional Energy Agency (TREA) and is being conducted in a pilot neighbourhood largely comprising old khrushchyovkas.
+There are two stages to Tartu’s smart building project: (1) retrofitting and (2) the adoption of a smart home system.
+The project is overseen by the Tartu Regional Energy Agency (TREA) and is being conducted in a pilot neighbourhood, largely comprising old khrushchyovkas.
 The project is currently being conducted in 17 buildings.

 This stage of the project does not have digital elements to it, focusing solely on the rudimentary renovation of the buildings in question.
-It aims to reduce energy consumption from 270 kWh/m2y to 90 kWh/m2y.
+It aims to reduce energy consumption from 270 kWh/m2 per year to 90 kWh/m2 a year.

 The measures rolled out so far include:

-- improving the building’s thermal insulation by insulating walls, triple-glazing windows and refurbishing roofs
+- improving buildings’ thermal insulation by insulating walls, triple-glazing windows and refurbishing roofs

 - reducing heat loss by replacing front doors